FalconPilot/promise-composer/README.md

 # What does it do ?

-Promise Composer is a small JS library to use conditional composers in Promises to be able to handle potential errors into your code directly inside of promises.
+Promise Composer is a small JS library that gives some utility tools and functions to help asynchronous processes to dynamically check/validate data.

 I wrote it since I was tired of checking type errors manually using the same old `if/else` or `switch/case` methods, so instead of writing :